scriptotek/library-sql/_episodes/04-joins-aliases.md

 | 2        | Barry Värson  | bv3445@hmotmail.com | 41658509 |
 | 3        | Anna Nas      | anna.nas@yahoo.com  | 90675213 |

-But that table contains no information about the users in regard to which books they have loaned.
+But that table contains no information about the users in regard to which books they have loaned.<br>
-Wouldn't it be great to merge these tables somehow?
+Wouldn't it be great to merge these tables somehow?..
 But wait!
 There is!

 <!-- &nbsp; -->